-Average (default) value of 87% electric space heating from 2010 Residential Energy Consumption Survey for Illinois.
+Assumes that half of the electric heat in the state is a heat pump able to be controlled by an advanced thermostat.
+Data from 2010 Residential Energy Consumption Survey for Illinois.
 If utilities have specific evaluation results providing a more appropriate assumption for homes in a particular market or geographical area then that should be used.